 The B2 Bodymax spin bike is a popular home choice and this comes down to an accessible price point and very reasonable 13kg flywheel.

-At the time of writing there’s £100 off this one and it’s selling at £229.
+At the time of writing this is freshly reduced and is now less than £200 (currently £199.99).
 It’s rating well on Amazon with 4/5 on the whole.

 The black and yellow design is modern and fresh looking and the rear transport wheels make it much easier to move it around your house.

 Make no mistake, it’s never going to be easy moving a spin bike around your home (this one has a total weight of 34kg) but the wheels will help.